General Enterprise Ventures (GEVI) vs. Its Competitors Head to Head Review

 |$196.51 million

-General Enterprise Ventures’ peers have higher revenue and earnings than General Enterprise Ventures.
-General Enterprise Ventures is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+General Enterprise Ventures’ rivals have higher revenue and earnings than General Enterprise Ventures.
+General Enterprise Ventures is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Profitability

-This table compares General Enterprise Ventures and its peers’ net margins, return on equity and return on assets.
+This table compares General Enterprise Ventures and its rivals’ net margins, return on equity and return on assets.

 |Net Margins